Cuprate/cuprate/books/architecture/src/rpc/differences/http-methods.md

 `monerod` will respond to this the same as `GET`, `POST`, `PUT`, and `TRACE`.

 ## Cuprate's behavior
-> TODO: decide what to support when handlers are created, document here.
+> TODO: decide allowed HTTP methods for Cuprate <https://github.com/Cuprate/cuprate/pull/233#discussion_r1700934928>.